OwlyStuff/amazium/README.md

 * `$grid-gutter` controls how much space there is between columns.
 * `$grid-gutter-smscreen` calculates how much space there is between columns on small screens.
 Can also be set manually.
 * `$grid-gutter-tablet` calculates how much space there is between columns on tablets.
 Can also be set manually.

+#easy to use
+#dont forget to give reviews
+#always welcome for suggestion